JaninaWibker/jdkbd/readme.md

   supported by the corne-cherry version (which is also not reversible)
 - corne has more case options available, the jade currently only has "pcb case"

-## Getting the jade
+## Getting the keyboard

-the current method to getting a jade keyboard is letting it be manufactured by jlcpcb, pcbway or a different pcb manufacturer.
+The current method to getting a jade keyboard is letting it be manufactured by jlcpcb, pcbway or a different pcb manufacturer.
 There are not kits available.

 > Almost all pcb manufacturers have a minimum order quantity of 5pc; getting 5 times the pieces you